beef331/traitor/readme.md

 Traitor allows one to use to use the tuples to describe interfaces that can ensure types implement procedures for runtime dispatch.

 The trait tuple must be an distinct tuple.
-All proceduress must have `Atom` appearing only once as the first argument.
+All procedures must have `Atom` appearing only once as the first argument.
 All trait procedures should be annotated with their appropriate calling convention, as Nim defaults to `{.closure.}` for types you must annotate it `{.nimcall.}` at the very least.